jis3613/CTA_practice/README.md

 ## Acknowledgement

 This repository is modified version of official implemnetation of the paper: "MECTA: Memory-Economic Continual Test-time Adaptation."
 Junyuan Hong, Lingjuan Lyu, Jiayu Zhou, and Michael Spranger.
 ICLR 2023.
 All the credits for developing this code goes to the authors of "MECTA: Memory-Economic Continual Test-time Adaptation.".
 [paper](https://openreview.net/forum?id=N92hjSf5NNh) / [code](https://github.com/SonyAI/MECTA)
 ###### Copyright 2023, Sony AI, Sony Corporation of America, All rights reserved.

+This repository is created to practice continual test-time adaptation for educational use only.

 ## Getting Started